yasserbakkar97/yasserbakkar97/README.md

 # 💫 About Me:
-As a Junior Software Developer, I am deeply passionate about coding and problem-solving.
-Currently, I specialize in Android development and I am in my last year of university studies.
-I love learning every day.
-I am constantly seeking out new challenges to push my abilities and grow my skills.
+A software developer about to graduate with a passion for coding and problem-solving, aspiring to be an expert Software developer.
+I learn every day and have developed a reputation for being a fast learner.
+I am always seeking new challenges to enhance my abilities and develop my skills.

 ## 🌐 Socials: